Yom Kippur War

 A major Israeli advantage, noted by many observers, was their ability to quickly return damaged tanks to combat.

-According to Defense Minister Moshe Dayan, nearly half to these were shot down during the first three days of the war.
+According to Defense Minister Moshe Dayan, nearly half of these were shot down during the first three days of the war.

 Arab casualties were known to be much higher than Israel's, though precise figures are difficult to ascertain as Egypt and Syria never disclosed official figures.